brettppark/brettpark/README.md

 I am a Ph.D. candidate at **Yonsei University**, specializing in theoretical cosmology.

-My research primarily focuses on **$SNe\ Ia$ Cosmology** and understanding the underlying physics of the accelerating universe within the framework of the **$\Lambda$CDM model**.
+My research primarily focuses on **$SNe\ Ia$ Cosmology** and understanding the underlying physics of the universe.
 I utilize large-scale hydrodynamical simulations like **IllustrisTNG** to investigate the properties of Type Ia supernovae progenitors and their impact on cosmological parameter constraints.

 ---